Disordered complex networks: energy optimal lattices and persistent homology

 \section{Acknowledgements}

-We would like to thank Joel L. Lebowitz and Khanh Duy Trinh for illuminating discussions regarding this work.
-SG was supported in part by the MOE grant R-146-000-250-133.
+We would like to thank Joel L. Lebowitz and Khanh Duy Trinh for illuminating discussions regarding this work, and the anonymous referees for their insightful comments and suggestions.
+SG was supported in part by the MOE grants R-146-000-250-133, R-146-000-312-114 and MOE-T2EP20121-0013.
 NM was supported in part by the Grant-in-Aid for Scientific Research (C) (No.19K11838) of the Japan Society for the Promotion of Science (JSPS).
 TS was supported in part by the Grant-in-Aid for Scientific Research (B) (No.18H01124) and (S) (No.16H06338) of Japan Society for the Promotion of Science (JSPS) and by JST CREST Mathematics (15656429).